 Hollow Water

-Hollow Water is a home shaped by its setting, amid a rolling forest on the edge of the Dartmoor National Park.
+Hollow Water is a contemporary new build home shaped by its setting, amid a rolling forest on the edge of the Dartmoor National Park in Devon.
 Nestled atop a steeply sloping site, the house looks out across a wooded valley towards the river below.
 Responding to the land’s natural contours, its three-part form splays around the curvature of the hill and steps gently down the slope.

-Reworking a pre-existing planning permission for the site, the design reduces the scale and visual impact of the consented scheme, with a smaller footprint and lower rooflines.
+Working closely with Dartmoor National Park planning team, the design reworks a pre-existing planning permission for the site using a Section 73 application.
+The revised scheme reduces the scale and visual impact of the consented design, with a smaller footprint and lower rooflines.
 The shallow-pitched, copper-clad roofs echo nearby agricultural forms, while the use of granite and timber connects the house to Dartmoor’s local vernacular.

 At its base, the house appears to emerge from the land like a rocky outcrop – echoing the tors that define Dartmoor’s rugged terrain.
 The granite walls take cues from local Devon banks: informal, planted field boundaries made from boulders and earth, which settle into the landscape and support biodiversity.
 The upper storeys are clad in waney-edge Douglas fir boards, milled from trees felled on site, adding texture and warmth while anchoring the home to its place of origin.